 Would you like to create powerful independent learning?
 Google Sites present the perfect platform.
 Just grab some great resources.
 Then organize them in a website.
 Immediately, learning becomes student-centered.

 Designing Independent Learning

 Well-designed independent learning modules (ILMs) engage learners in relevant content and skills.
-Let’s use this hydrosphere website as an example.
+I built this Google Site to support my hydrosphere unit.

 Begin with Your Standards